Best time to find cheap flights, 2% potential price drop

 At the moment, Wednesday is the most economical day to take a flight to Don Mueang International.
 Sunday is likely to be the most costly.

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Don Mueang International.
-Flights in the evening are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Don Mueang International.
+Flights at midday are usually the most expensive.